iabraham/bioe205/lectures/lec08/index.md

 \input{plot}{cssb_recon}

-\emphasis{**Exercise:** If you have not yet mastered plotting periodic functions, try to plot the function in Figure 3.13 in CSSB.}
+\emphasis{**Exercise:** If you have not yet mastered plotting periodic functions, try to plot the function in Figure 3.13 in CSSB.
+Then try to reconstruct it using the Fourier coefficients.}

-## Computing Fourier Transform
+## Computing the Fourier Transform
 Now that we know how to reconstruct signals - i.e. to implement the _synthesis_ equations in software, we should think of what tools we have at our disposal to implement the _analysis_ equations.